On this page

 Isolating the Metal

-• CO2 Cartridges: If you carry these, they must be sleeved.
-A spare tube wrapped around the threads is a free fix.
+The loudest and most destructive clicks on a bike come from metal-on-metal contact.
+If you carry CO2 cartridges, they absolutely must be sleeved.
+Wrapping a spare rubber tube around the threads is a free and permanent fix.

 Related Read